jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

     AttributeError: module 'src.exceptions' has no attribute 'does_not_exist'

-  because I tried to get something that does not exist from something that exists
+  because I tried to get something that is not in something that exists

 * I add the error to the list of Exceptions_ encountered